 Soon, Tuli will be offering the service to retailers across North America.
 With over 600,000 food locations already pre-built, “we’ve made it easy for restaurants to sign up today,” Wilmot says.

 For example, to search for a restaurant, go to Tuli and click “Claim & Sign Up.”
 Customer support then builds a profile and menu free of charge.

-“Marketing in the food and retail industries is very inefficient,” Wilmot says.
+“Marketing in the food and retail industries is very inefficient,” says Wilmot, formally of Starbucks.
 “We’ve reduced the costs by enabling restaurant managers to engage directly with customers and influencers on the same app.
 They have more time and money to concentrate on things that really matter like food quality, operations and people support.
 This ultimately leads to a better customer experience and repeat business.”

 The state of social commerce is still in its infancy in the U.S. “We need to elevate the current eCommerce experience from a solo sport that’s heavily skewed towards promotions and discounts,” Moradpour says.
 “It’s really dull, boring and purely transactional and was never intended to be fun.
 That’s not how people actually shop in real life.